-Along with windows and HVAC, the other place you'll find the Energy Star seal in a LEED-certified home is the appliances.
-There are at least 40 Energy Star products on the market right now, ranging from refrigerators and dishwashers to dehumidifiers and air cleaners.
+Along with windows and HVAC, the other place you’ll find the Energy Star seal in a LEED-certified home is the appliances.
+There are scores of Energy Star certified products on the market right now, ranging from refrigerators and dishwashers to dehumidifiers and air cleaners.
 For a complete list of Energy Star-rated products, as well as a savings calculator that shows how much more expensive on average an Energy Star appliance is than its competitor and how long it will take you to make your money back, visit energystar.gov.

 A Closer Look at Logs

 One misconception about log homes is that they can’t be green simply because so much lumber is used to build them.
 Quite the opposite is true.